 2. After the soaking process is complete, strain the beans and discard the water.

-4. Reduce the heat to low-medium and cook covered (leaving a small crack) for 50-60 minutes.
+4. Reduce the heat to low-medium and cook covered (leaving a small crack) for 50 to 60 minutes.

-5. As the beans are cooking, it is recommended to begin to prepare the brown rice and kale (see below).
+5. As the beans are cooking, prepare the brown rice and kale (see below).